 The retention or employment agreement with each of our named executive officers, including pursuant to the new amendments to the retention agreements with Messrs.
-Jacobs and Stem described under "-2010 Compensation Actions-Amended Retention Agreements with Messrs.
-Jacobs and Stem," provides for certain severance benefits in the event of a termination of employment prior to March 31, 2011 (and in the case of Messrs.
-Jacobs and Stem, March 23, 2013) by us other than for cause or, by the executive officer for good reason (we refer to these as "qualifying terminations").
+Jacobs and Stern described under "-2010 Compensation Actions-Amended Retention Agreements with Messrs.
+Jacobs and Stern, March 23, 2013) by us other than for cause or, by the executive officer for good reason (we refer to these as "qualifying terminations").
 We provide for such severance payments on the condition that the departed executive not compete with us, solicit our clients or employees, or take other actions that harm our business for specified periods.
 The level of the severance benefits depends on whether the qualifying termination occurs prior to or following a change in control of Lazard Ltd, with qualifying terminations following a change in control triggering an enhanced benefit.
 In addition, the retention or employment agreement with each of our named executive officers provides that in the event that the executive officer's receipt of any payment made by us under the agreement or otherwise is subject to the excise tax imposed under Section 4999 of the Code, an additional payment will be made to restore the executive to the after-tax position that he would have been in if the excise tax had not been imposed.
-The events giving rise to a severance payment as well as the amount of the payments under the retention agreements were negotiated terms and based on common industry practice for agreements of this kind at the time they were negotiated.
-See "Retention Agreements with Named Executive Officers - Payments and Benefits Upon Certain Terminations of Service" and also see "Potential Payments Upon Termination or Change in Control" for an estimate of potential payouts, determined as of December 31, 2009, under each scenario.
+The events giving rise to a severance payment as well as the amount of the payments under the retention Agreements with Named Executive Officers - Payments and Benefits Upon Certain Terminations of Service" and also see "Potential Payments Upon Termination or Change in Control" for an estimate of potential payouts, determined as of December 31, 2009, under each scenario.